11 Expats Talk about Health Insurance and Healthcare in Wash DC

 When we asked expats and global nomads about the quality of medical care in Wash DC, they replied:

 "Washington DC offers a wide range of healthcare services, including primary care, specialty care, mental health services, and preventive care.
 The city is home to some of the best hospitals and medical facilities in the country, including MedStar Washington Hospital Center, George Washington University Hospital, and Children's National Medical Center.
 These hospitals offer a variety of services, from emergency care to specialized treatments.
-Additionally, there are numerous community health centers located throughout the city, providing access to quality healthcare for all residents," commented one expat who moved to Wash DC.
+Additionally, there are numerous community health centers located throughout the city, providing access to quality healthcare for all residents," commented one expat living in Wash DC.

 What are medical services in Wash DC like?